Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

 dd if=/usr/share/qemu-efi-aarch64/QEMU_EFI.fd of=flash0.img conv=notrunc
 ```

+**Note**: The `build-arm.sh` will make this file for you.

-Note: This can take a while to run.
+Note: Building the image can take a while to run.
 You will see `qemu.initialize: Waiting for SSH to become available...` while the installation is running.
 You can watch the installation with a VNC viewer.
 See [Troubleshooting](#troubleshooting) for more information.